choicespecs/TypescriptDesignPatterns/Observer Pattern/README.md

 # Observer Pattern

-> One-to-many depency so when one object changes state all dependents are notified.
+> One-to-many dependency so when one object changes state all dependents are notified.

 [Observer Pattern Video](https://youtu.be/L7Z0OSQAUZc)